 To deliver high quality care we need a quality management system that supports people in doing the right thing every time.

 In 2022 we reviewed our quality governance structures and identified that we needed to make changes to strengthen how we promote and ensure high quality care, our new quality management system was born from this review.

 It is important that our quality management system sets out the standards that patients should not only expected from services, but also receive.
+These quality standards will include, but not be limited to the Welsh Government Quality Standards 2023.

 Patients and families are the first line of defence when it comes to quality of care as they have first-hand experience from which to learn, so they have to be engaged and involved in how services are provided and developed.

-Having a robust Quality Management System means we have:
+Having a robust quality management system means we have: